DanielCondeTorres/Coarse-Grain-Tutorial/README.md

-#  Training school from eCOST: Coarse-Grain Tutorial
+#  Training school from eCOST: Coarse-Grained Tutorial
 This is a short tutorial on how to perform a peptide-membrane interaction simulation using the [Martini](http://www.cgmartini.nl/) force field, together with the [Gromacs](https://www.gromacs.org/) package.

 <p align="center">